jesford/tokis-blog/NOTES.md

 ## Notes

-I'm following the django girls [tutorial](https://www.gitbook.com/book/djangogirls/djangogirls-tutorial/details), and working in this directory: `~/djangogirls/`
+I'm following the Django Girls [tutorial](https://www.gitbook.com/book/djangogirls/djangogirls-tutorial/details), and working in this directory: `~/djangogirls/`

 They recommend using a virtual environment for every website project.
 I'll use